 I stared at him for a moment.
 "Don't talk with your mouth full.
 It's gross."

 John swallowed and tried again.
 "What did you do?"

 I nervously walked away to put the empty bacon plate in the sink.
 "It wasn't all that much."

-"I slapped some girl in History."
+"I slapped a girl in History."

-"Really?" he was even more eager, "Who?"
+"Really?" he was even more eager.
+"Who?"

-I slowly turned around and nervously answered, "Claire Standish,"
+I slowly turned around.
+"Claire Standish,"

 "Claire?" he echoed softly.
-I remembered him walking around the school with his arm around her a couple of weeks ago and then both of them suddenly keeping at least ten million miles away from each other.
+I remembered him walking around the school with his arm around her a couple of weeks ago and then both of them suddenly keeping at least ten thousand miles away from each other.

 John randomly put his hands behind his back.
 "Slap me as hard as you slapped her."